 - Homemade butter will last in the fridge for up to two weeks, depending on the extraction of buttermilk and if salt was added.

-- Butter can be frozen for up to 12 months if salted, six months if unsalted.
+- Butter can be frozen for up to 12 months if salted, and six months if unsalted.

-We tested butters that are available nationally through at least one of the major supermarket chains, including salted, salt reduced and unsalted varieties.
-Price is based on price in stores for 250g block or closest (not on special) in April 2019.
-A total of 33 supermarket products were tested, plus one homemade for comparison purposes.
+We tested butters that are available at major supermarket chains and online, including salted, unsalted and cultured varieties.
+Price is based on price in stores for a 250g block or closest (not on special) in September 2022.
+A total of 44 supermarket products were tested.

-Our experts tasted the butter samples blind (without knowing the brands) in a randomised order, which was different for each expert.
+Our experts tasted the butter samples blind (without knowing the brands) in a randomised order.

 Experts independently judged all butters, scoring each sample for flavour and aroma, texture and presentation.

-The overall score is made up of taste 90% (50% flavour and aroma, 30% texture, 20% presentation) and nutrition 10% (100% Health Star Rating, calculated from the details in the nutrition information panel and converted to a percentage).
+The overall score (what we call the CHOICE Expert Rating) is made up of taste 90% (50% flavour and aroma, 30% texture, 20% presentation) and nutrition 10% (100% Health Star Rating, calculated from the details in the nutrition information panel and converted to a percentage).

-We recommend products with an overall score of 80% or more.
+We recommend products with a CHOICE Expert Rating of 75% or more.